meaningfy-ws/er-system/docs/schema/Entity.md

 attributes:
   id:
     name: id
-    description: 'A string containing the entity ID or URI (set by the ERS or, for canonical entities, by the ERE).
+    description: "A string containing the entity ID or URI (set by the ERS or, for\

-      '
+      \ canonical entities, by the ERE).\nNote that the ID isn't mandatory when an\
+      \ entity is submitted for resolution, since the initial input\nmight be something\
+      \ like unstructured text, where the entity and its ID is to be recognised. \
+      \       \n"
     from_schema: https://data.europa.eu/ers/schema
     rank: 1000
     alias: id